gustavodamazio/mdir-run/README.md

 - `-commands`: A semicolon-separated list of commands to execute in each directory.
 - `-concurrency`: The number of directories to process concurrently (default is 10).
 - `-subdirs`: A semicolon-separated list of subdirectories to process in relation to the parent directory.
+- `-retries`: Number of retries for failed commands (default is 0).

 #### Logging: